gitmachtl/scripts/cardano/testnet-launchpad/README.md

 * **Step 2 : On the Offline-Machine**
   Do your normal work with the scripts like sending lovelaces or tokens from address to address, updating your stakepool parameters, claiming your rewards, etc...<br>
   Sign the transactions on the Offline-Machine, they will be automatically stored in the offlineTransfer.json.
-If you wanna do multiple transactions at the same time, use a few small payment wallets for this, because you can't only pay from one individual wallet in an offline transaction at the same time.
+If you wanna do multiple transactions at the same time, use a few small payment wallets for this, because you can only pay from one individual wallet in an offline transaction at the same time.
 So if you wanna claim your rewards and also update your pool parameters, use two small payment wallets for that.<br>All offline transactions and also updated files like your pool.metadata.json or pool.extended-metadata.json will be stored in the offlineTransfer.json if you say so.<br>
   When you're finished, send(:floppy_disk:) the offlineTransfer.json back to your Online-Machine.

 * **Step 3 : On the Online-Machine**
   **Execute the offline signed transactions** and/or extract files from the offlineTransfer.json like your updated pool.metadata.json file for example with **./01_workOffline.sh**<br>
-  Your done, if you wanna continue to do some work: Gather again the latest balance informations from the address you wanna work with and send the offlineTransfer.json back to your Offline-Machine.
+  You're done, if you wanna continue to do some work: Gather again the latest balance informations from the address you wanna work with and send the offlineTransfer.json back to your Offline-Machine.
 And so on...<br>
   The offlineTransfer.json is your little carry bag for your balance/rewards information, transactions and files. :-)

 **Config-Settings on the Online- / Offline-Machine:**